reilivia/reilivia.github.io/_posts/2022-09-22-assignment-2-documentation.markdown

 Other than mirror, this button works as a button to play/stop music.
 The music I choose is called "Muriel" by Bobby Richards.
 In addition to that, if you click on anypart of the screan, it will play a bell sound to accompany the ripple effect.
 This way you can jam on the music and interact with it.

+# Credit
+My idea on how to incorporate the interaction, recursion and audio is inspired by a work called "[Love Will Tear Us Apart][qianqianye]" by Qianqian Ye.

 [assignment2-fullscreen]: https://editor.p5js.org/reilivia/full/e7vwtiFS2